While developer won't pursue project, Collins Co. appeal to proceed

 The zone text was updated in 2014 and 2019, the latter taking into account a 2016 Tax Increment Financing Master Plan developed for the property in an attempt to attract developers.

 The 2021 changes for the IH1 zone, known as a text amendment, also included an updated master plan, a general visualization of a how a development could look.

 The changes did not entail construction level site details.
 That would come in a specific site plan application.

-While information has now surfaced suggesting he won't pursue the project, Sheldon Stein of New York-based Ranger Properties and his team requested the changes approved last year.
+While he won't pursue the project, Sheldon Stein of New York-based Ranger Properties and his team requested the changes approved last year.

 In September of 2021, Tyler Nye of Scranton, Pa., who owns 15-17 Spring St. in Collinsville, appealed those changes to the zone, alleging the commission’s approval “was not based on evidence, violates the town’s Plan of Conservation and Development and is “inconsistent” with mandates related to “promote public health, safety and general welfare” and to “secure safety from fire, flood other dangers.”

 The appeal asserts that Nye is “statutorily aggrieved” since his property is within 100 feet of the complex and noted, among others, a change in property setbacks from 30 feet to 10 feet.